-(1) Indicators related to the ESG-score
+(1) Indicators related to the ESG-(risk)score

 The contribution to the integration of sustainability into policy decisions of the issuers is measured based on an ESG (risk) score.
-This score represents the aggregated performance assessment of a given entity with respect to general environmental, social and governance themes.
+For companies, an ESG risk score is assigned, for countries an ESG score.
+This score represents the aggregated performance assessment of a given issuer with respect to general environmental, social and governance themes.
 The main factors underpinning the ESG criteria are:

-- In the case of instruments issued by companies: - respect for the environment (e.g. reduction in greenhouse gas emissions); - attention to society (e.g. employee working conditions); and - corporate governance (e.g. independence and diversity of the board of directors).
+• In the case of instruments issued by companies:

+- respect for the environment (e.g. reduction in greenhouse gas emissions); - attention to society (e.g. employee working conditions); and - corporate governance (e.g. independence and diversity of the board of directors).